-Deployment Plan Suppose we are dealing with a new corporation that wants to have access to the Internet, and estimates an immediate need for 10,000 addresses.
+Deployment Plan: Suppose we are dealing with a new corporation that wants to have access to the Internet, and estimates an immediate need for 4,000 addresses.
 In such cases, a deployment plan may be requested from the user.
 The plan should include a list of events which will lead to the use of the requested addresses, along with the dates that the events will occur.
 This can be used to determine how realistic the user is being, and if suitable to phase the assignment process according to the user's plans.

-Topological Map The old saying "a picture is worth a thousand words" certainly holds in the case of networks.
+Topological Map: The old saying "a picture is worth a thousand words" certainly holds in the case of networks.
 If a topological map of the current and planned network infrastructure in the requesting organisation can be acquired, it can provide insight on the network structure.
 Such maps are often available, and are quite useful when combined with the addressing plan and current address space usage.
+The map can be sent as a postscript document or it can be faxed.
+Please include the ticket number (see section 6.3) of the request on the fax.

-Special Circumstances Sometimes, due to the use of old systems or special purpose hardware, the user is unable to make use of assignments based on classless addressing.
+Special Circumstances: Sometimes, due to the use of old systems or special purpose hardware, the user is unable to make use of assignments based on classless addressing.
 If this is the case, information should be gathered from the user as to the specific hardware or software which presents a problem.
 Moreover, it is useful to know how long the user will be using the hardware or software which presents a problem.

-Verification Information In working with a user who hasn't had substantial network experience, it is sometimes hard to determine whether the user's request is based on a realistic plan.
+Verification Information: In working with a user who hasn't had substantial network experience, it is sometimes hard to determine whether the user's request is based on a realistic plan.
 It can therefore be useful to request information which might indicate the degree to which the user understands network planning and management.
 First, one may ask how accurate the user thinks the estimations in the addressing plan are, and how they have been derived.
 The corresponding name space plans provide another indication of how well considered the user's plans are.